 Compositional rules and tricks, like the Rule of Thirds or the Golden Ratio, are ways for artists to generalize the habits of viewers and predict how movement will occur.
 Leading lines are powerful tools to direct movement in the direction you'd like it to go.

 Of course, showing motion in your work also affects the design movement.
 Human eyes are attracted to things in motion, so a model's hair flowing behind her or her dress blowing in the breeze is a great way to capture attention in a static photo.
+Here is an extensive collection of hair stylist portfolio website for your reference.

 Of all of the principles of design, balance is the most obvious one to apply to photography.
 Balance refers to the visual weight, or the impact, of the elements of the composition.
 One common type of balance is symmetry, where parts of the image mirror itself.
 It isn't just about reflections–imagine a formal dining table in a palace, with all of the place settings perfectly aligned.
 The scene is beautiful because each side is a mirror image of the other.
 In design, this is known as symmetrical balance.
 The two halves of the scene balance once another.